 Table 8.
-Power Management(continued)
+Power Management (continued)

-Option Description Optimized-enabled by default Cool Quiet Ultra Performance USB Wake Support Support By de Wake on Dell USB- Allow rs you to enable USB devices to wake the system from standby mode. efault, the option Enable USB Wake Support is disabled.
-In you to connect a Dell USB-C Dock to wake the system from standby C Dock mode.
+Option Description Optimized-enabled by default Cool Quiet Ultra Performance USB Wake Support Enable USB Wake SupportAllows you to enable USB devices to wake the system from standby mode.
+By default, the option Enable USB Wake Support is disabled.Wake on Dell USB- C DockAllows you to connect a Dell USB-C Dock to wake the system from standby mode.
 By default, the option Wake on Dell USB-C Dock is enabled. (i) NOTE: These features are only functional when the AC power adapter is connected.
-If the AC power adapter is removed before Standby, the BIOS removes power from all USB ports to conserve battery power.
+If the AC power adapter is removed before Standby, the BIOS removes power from all USB port to conserve battery power.
 Block Sleep This option enables you to block entering to sleep (S3) mode in operating system environment.
-By default, the Block Sleep option is disabled. (i) NOTE: When Block Sleep is enabled, the system does not go to sleep.
+By default, the Block Sleep option is disabled.
+NOTE: When Block Sleep is enabled, the system does not go to sleep.
 Intel Rapid Start gets disabled automatically, and the operating system power option remains blank if it was set to Sleep.
 Lid Switch Allows you to disable the lid switch.
 The options are: • Enable Lid Switch-enabled by default • Power On Lid Open-enabled by default Intel Speed Shift technology Allows you to enable or disable the Intel Speed Shift Technology support.
-By default, Intel Speed Shift technology is enabled.
-Enabling this option allows the operating system to select appropriate processor performance.
+By default, Intel Speed Shi ft technology is enabled.
+Enabling this option allows the operating system to select appropriate process performance.